signalogic/SigSRF_SDK/mediaTest_readme.md

 >> queue full
 >> wrap

-** with exception of configuration info printed by the DSConfigPktlib() API, which normally appears at event log start
+** with exception of configuration info printed by the DSConfigPktlib() API, which normally appears once at event log start

 <a name="PacketLog"></a>
 # Packet Log